MacKuba

 There are two ways to assign a domain, either via HTTP by putting a file in a specific place on the website hosted on the domain, or via DNS by putting a new entry in your domain configuration – the complete instructions are here.
 (BTW, Bluesky also runs a service that resells and automatically configures domains through a partnership with Namecheap, which is the first of possibly many premium services that they want to actually make money on.)

-This also means that you don’t need to rush to “reserve your handle” at ***.bsky.social – because custom handles are cooler anyway 😎 (although be aware that if you change your handle from ***.bsky.social to a custom domain, that old handle becomes available for others again).
+This also means that you don’t need to rush to “reserve your handle” at ***.bsky.social – because custom handles are cooler anyway 😎 (although be aware that if you change your handle from *.bsky.social to a custom domain, that old handle becomes available for others again).
+This system also makes it much easier to move your account to a different server – you can take your content and connections with you and keep your existing identity, because your DID identifier never changes.

 What is this federation thing?

-Note, Bluesky opening to federation does not mean that it will connect with Mastodon servers, since they use different, incompatible protocols.
-There is however a third party “bridge” called Bridgy that has started operating recently.
 The way it works is that it “mirrors” Mastodon accounts and their posts to Bluesky or Bluesky accounts to Mastodon (for accounts that have enabled the bridge).
 It’s possible to create whole threads where some replies are made by Mastodon accounts and some by Bluesky accounts, all of them being visible in both places.
+See e.g. here the bridged profile of Eugen Roshko (Gargron), creator of Mastodon, as seen on Bluesky.

 Search

-It took a while, but search works pretty well now on Bluesky.
+Search works pretty well now on Bluesky.
 You can search for words, phrases and hashtags, and sort by popular posts or by latest.
 This is a global search like on Twitter, so it finds posts from everyone everywhere, not like the limited full text search on Mastodon.

 You can also add “from:some.handle” to find only posts from a given user, or “from:me” to search within your own posts.
-There are several more filters available, like filtering by date or by language, although there’s no easy UI for them yet – but the Bluesky team has posted a tutorial “Tips and Tricks for Bluesky Search” on their blog recently.
+There are several more filters available, like filtering by date or by language, although there’s no easy UI for everything yet – but the Bluesky team has posted a tutorial “Tips and Tricks for Bluesky Search” on their blog recently.

 Hashtags

-One thing that’s defined in the protocol but not implemented yet is that hashtags will eventually have two forms: inline tags like on Twitter, and external tags which are shown below the post, which I think is the way they work on Tumblr (Mastodon also recently started showing trailing hashtags at the end of a post as somewhat separated visually from the text).
+One thing that’s defined in the protocol but not implemented in the official app yet is that hashtags will eventually have two forms: inline tags like on Twitter, and external tags which are shown below the post, which I think is the way they work on Tumblr (Mastodon also recently started showing trailing hashtags at the end of a post as somewhat separated visually from the text).
 You will be able to use either or both in a post according to your preference, and they will be interchangeable, with both being returned in the same search.

 Settings